williamlevine/python-challenge/README.md

 ## PyBank

-Most of the code for `PyBank` was influenced by the Module 3 Day 2 activities, such as `09-Stu_ReadComicBooksCSV` and `12-Stu_CensusZip`, which detail how to set up csv reading and writing, as well as how to use row indicies to find the proper data and manipulate it.
+Most of the code for `PyBank` was influenced by the Module 3 Day 2 activities, such as `09-Stu_ReadComicBooksCSV` and `12-Stu_CensusZip`, which detail how to set up csv reading and writing, as well as how to use row indices to find the proper data and manipulate it.
 I also had some help from ChatGPT for debugging the code, as well as for the syntax on the `textfile.write` sections.

 ## PyPoll